 Lynn said she tried to brush the incidents off, but found it tough to enjoy the rest of the night.
 “I don’t normally feel insecure going out, but stuff like this completely ruins your mood,” she said.
 “It’s crazy how certain guys feel like they can just grab you.”

 Stories like Lynn’s are depressingly familiar to many people who frequent clubs, bars, and other after-dark venues.
-Noisey interviewed a broad range of partygoers and nightlife professionals in New York City, and their words paint a troubling picture: that of one of the city’s best-known industries struggling to adequately confront harmful behaviour in the spaces where people go to enjoy themselves.
+Noisey interviewed a broad range of partygoers and nightlife professionals in New York City, and their words paint a troubling picture: that of one of the city’s best-known industries struggling to adequately confront harmful behavior in the spaces where people go to enjoy themselves.

-Data on incidents of sexual harassment and assault within the nightlife sector in the US is hard to come by—but over in the UK, where I’m from, a 2013 report by the UK’s Ministry of Justice revealed that sexual victimisation rates were higher for women who reported visiting a nightclub one to three times a month.
+Data on incidents of sexual harassment and assault within the nightlife sector in the US is hard to come by—but over in the UK, where I’m from, a 2013 report by the UK’s Ministry of Justice revealed that sexual victimization rates were higher for women who reported visiting a nightclub one to three times a month.
 Last year, a Buzzfeed investigation found that more than 20 sex attacks were reported every week at licensed nightlife premises in England and Wales.

 Nightclubs are dark, loud, sweaty, and intimate.
 In the best of cases, they’re places where people can let go, express themselves, and meet new people.
-At their worst, they are spaces where boundaries can get blurred and harmful behaviour can go unchecked.
-Amid an intensifying debate around the pervasiveness of sexual harassment in the workplace and society at large—recently supercharged by the #MeToo movement—it seems inevitable that the spotlight will spread to the ways venues tackle problematic behaviour on the dance floor.
+At their worst, they are spaces where boundaries can get blurred and harmful behavior can go unchecked.
+Amid an intensifying debate around the pervasiveness of sexual harassment in the workplace and society at large—recently supercharged by the #MeToo movement—it seems inevitable that the spotlight will spread to the ways venues tackle problematic behavior on the dance floor.

-Over the phone, Lynn told Noisey that her experiences at House of Yes, which was established as a permanent venue in Brooklyn’s Bushwick neighbourhood in 2016, were all the more shocking because the venue brands itself as an alternative, “sex-positive” space.
+Over the phone, Lynn told Noisey that her experiences at House of Yes, which was established as a permanent venue in Brooklyn’s Bushwick neighborhood in 2016, were all the more shocking because the venue brands itself as an alternative, “sex-positive” space.
 For example, it throws a regular erotic party called “House of Love”—where partygoers can engage in “light S&M and play”—as well as the occasional “No Pants” night.